Insights from Those Who DO Remember

 During the life of any heart this line keeps changing place; sometimes it is squeezed one way by exuberant evil and sometimes it shifts to allow enough space for good to flourish.
 One and the same human being is, at various ages, under various circumstances, a totally different human being.
 At times he is close to being a devil, at times to sainthood.
 But his name doesn't change, and to that name we ascribe the whole lot, good and evil.” - Solzhenitsyn

 We didn't love freedom enough.
-And even more – we had no awareness of the real situation
+And even more – we had no awareness of the real situation.
+We … deserved everything that happened afterward

 When bad men combine, the good must associate!